marlun/bankai/README.md

 ### readableStream = assets.css(req?, res?)
 Return a `css` stream.
 Sets correct header values if `req` and `res` are passed.

+### readableStream = assets.dir(name, req?, res?)
+Return a raw file stream based on the name of a file.
+Sets correct header values if `req` and `res` are passed based on a file extension.
+Does not support nested directories for pragmatic security concerns (we're no security experts; PR welcome for recursive traversal if you know what you're doing).

 ## See Also
 - [budo](https://www.npmjs.com/package/budo)